oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 	</copy>
 	```

-10. Add an **Error Message** that you want to be displayed in the event that the passwords provided do not match.
+10. Add an **Error Message** that you want to be displayed if the passwords provided do not match.

 	![Add error message to validation](images/validation-error-msg.png)